emilypx/appfair.github.io/index.md

 ## The App Fair fairground

-### Introduction: Fair Grounds and the "F-A-I-R" stages
+### Introduction: the FAIR process

-"Fork-App-Integrate-Release" (F-A-I-R) describes the stages of creating, developing, building, and distributing an app.
+"Fork-Apply-Integrate-Release" (F-A-I-R) describes the stages of creating, developing, building, and distributing an app.
-The "Fork" and "App" parts are handled by you, the developer: a fork is created of the template [`/appfair/App`](https://github.com/appfair/App) repository, and you develop your app in your own's organization's repository.
+The "Fork" and "Apply" parts are handled by you, the developer: a fork is created of the base [`/appfair/App`](https://github.com/appfair/App) repository, and you develop your app in your own's organization's repository.
+When you are ready to release, you apply your changes in the form of a Pull Request (PR) back to the base `/appfair/App` repository.
 The "Integrate" and "Release" phases are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.

 The integration & release service is considered the "fairground", and it handles accepting incoming requests to validate and release an app.